hibri/hibri.github.io/_drafts/the_testing_pyramid.md

 ### Over-reliance on end to end (E2E) tests

 End to end tests are an all-embracing simulation of real user scenarios.
 These tests are a symptom of  testing as an after thought.
 The myth is that this is where we get more value.
 E2E tests have value for very simple systems.
 As the system grows, there are more scenarios to test.
 The system grows in complexity.
 E2E tests also reflect that complexity.
 The tests become fragile and take more time and effort to maintain.
 Spending this time and effort on unit tests is a better investment strategy.

+The only place we can get value out of E2E tests is in production.

 ([https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html)](https://testing.googleblog.com/2015/04/just-say-no-to-more-end-to-end-tests.html)